ד"ר Esther Schupak

 תחומי עניין

-Shakespeare; rhetoric and composition, listening rhetoric; pedagogy; gender; performance studies; science fiction.
+Shakespeare; rhetoric; pedagogy; science fiction.

 קורות חיים